prestsoftware/prest/docs/src/models/fc.rst

 .. tip::
-     Due to this model's high computational demands, Prest currently provides only a **Pass/Fail** test for it, with the corresponding output being "0" and ">0", respectively.
+     Prest |version| supports only a **Pass/Fail** test for this model, with the corresponding output being "0" and ">0", respectively.

 |